-Almost 50 years after Congress voted on limiting the President’s power to initiate nuclear war, 45 years after an intoxicated Commander in Chief reportedly called for nuclear strikes, and 30 years after the Cold War and its conversation about nuclear command and control ended, today the nation is again discussing nuclear launch authority.
+Almost 50 years after Congress voted on limiting the President’s power to initiate nuclear war, a half century after an intoxicated Commander in Chief reportedly called for nuclear strikes, and 30 years after the Cold War and its conversation about nuclear command and control ended, today the nation is again discussing nuclear launch authority.

-This article moves the nuclear command and control conversation forward, analyzing developments over the past 30 years in military planning, international security, Supreme Court doctrine, and the national security statutory regime that have strengthened the case for Congress to craft guardrails to prevent abuse of the Commander in Chief power and foster careful inter-agency deliberation.
-To catalyze further discussion, this article includes the text of a model statute: a Nuclear Forces Control Act.
+This article moves the nuclear command and control conversation forward, analyzing developments over the past 30 years in military planning, international security, Supreme Court doctrine, the national security statutory regime, and originalist scholarship.
+These developments have strengthened the constitutional case for Congress to craft guardrails to prevent abuse of the Commander-in-Chief power and foster careful inter-agency deliberation regarding any contemplated use of nuclear weapons.
+To catalyze further discussion and inform legislative action, this article includes the text of a model statute: a Nuclear Forces Control Act.

 - Assistant Professor, Moritz College of Law, and Affiliated Faculty, Mershon Center for International Security Studies, The Ohio State University.